Iritis; Pars planitis; Choroiditis; Chorioretinitis; Anterior uveitis; Posterior uveitis; Iridocyclitis

 If you are over age 25 and have pars planitis, your provider will suggest a brain and spine MRI.
 This will rule out multiple sclerosis.

-Iritis and irido-cyclitis (anterior uveitis) is most often mild.
+Iritis and irido-cyclitis (anterior uveitis) are most often mild.
 Treatment may involve:

 - Dark glasses